Exploring data activation: What it is and how to use it

 Get a demo of RudderStack’s end-to-end data activation solution

-RudderStack gives data teams a tool to enable multiple data activation workflows a single platform:
+RudderStack gives data teams a tool that enables multiple data activation workflows from a single platform.
+Built from the ground up for data teams, RudderStack is a flexible and secure warehouse-native CDP.

-- Real-time event streaming and integrations allow you to send data from your websites and apps to over 200 business tools and data warehouses automatically
+- Real-time event streaming and integrations that allow you to send data from your websites and apps to over 200 business tools and data warehouses automatically.

-- Reverse ETL pipelines make it easy to sync your warehouse data to business tools
+- Reverse ETL pipelines to make it easy to sync your warehouse data to business tools.

-- Activation APIs give your websites and apps access to your customer 360 in real-time
+- Activation APIs that give your websites and apps access to your customer 360 in real-time

 Implement better data activation workflows with RudderStack